State of Haiti: History

 From 1791 to 1804, the Haitian revolution against the French colonists raged.
 After the failure of the French expedition of 1803, General Jean-Jacques Dessalines proclaimed Haiti's independence.

-On 8 October 1804, Dessalines is crowned emperor in Cap-Haitian under the name of Jacques I.
+On 8 October 1804, Dessalines was crowned emperor in Cap-Haitian under the name of Jacques I.

-But very quickly, some generals, ambitious to take power, set up a plot against the emperor who was finally killed by General Alexandre Pétion's men in an ambush on 17 October 1806, at the Pont-Rouge (at the entrance to Port-au-Prince), betrayed by one of his battalion leaders.
+Very quickly, some generals, ambitious to take power, set up a plot against the emperor who was finally killed by General Alexandre Pétion's men in an ambush on 17 October 1806, at the Pont-Rouge (at the entrance to Port-au-Prince), betrayed by one of his battalion leaders.
 After that, his generals marched on the capital, abolished the Empire and drove out the imperial family, which had to go into exile.
 Alexandre Pétion proclaims the Republic and becomes president.
 But another general, Henri Christophe, seceded and took control of northern Haiti where he established a separatist government, the Northern State.

-President of the Northern Republic, then president and generalissimo of the land and sea forces of the State of Northern Haiti from 1807, Henri Christophe wanted to legitimize his power as Dessalines had done by re-establishing the empire.
+President of the Northern Republic—then president and generalissimo of the land and sea forces of the State of Northern Haiti from 1807—Henri Christophe wanted to legitimize his power as Dessalines had done by re-establishing the empire.
 In conflict with the southern republic of Pétion, he managed, after several battles, to secure the borders of his new state.

 During this period, the French who remained in the eastern part of the island were defeated by the Hispanic-Creole inhabitants, under the command of Juan Sánchez Ramírez, at the battle of Palo Hincado on 7 November 1808.
 The French surrender in the eastern part of the island took place in Santo Domingo on 9 July 1809.
 The authorities then re-established the Spanish colony.

 Having established a certain stability, Christophe established a constitutional monarchy with him as monarch.
-He became King of Haiti on 28 March 1811, under the name of Henry I. On 2 June 1811, he was crowned by the Grand Archbishop Jean-Baptiste-Joseph Brelle.
+He became King of Haiti on 28 March 1811, under the name of Henri I. On 2 June 1811, he was crowned by the Grand Archbishop Jean-Baptiste-Joseph Brelle.